canonical/lxd/README.md

 Note that the docker profile does not provide a network interface, so the common case will want to compose the default and docker profiles.

+Also note that Docker coming from [upstream](https://apt.dockerproject.org/repo) doesn't currently run as is inside the lxd container.
+Look at issue [#2621](https://github.com/lxc/lxd/issues/2621) for more details.
+You need to download the docker coming from Ubuntu (docker.io package) to get this working.
+So once you are in the lxd container run

+    sudo apt-get install -y docker.io runc containerd

 The container must be using the Ubuntu 1.10.2-0ubuntu4 or newer docker package.